fzegarra/getting-and-cleaning-data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### CodeBook

+In the codebook readers will find a detailed explanation of how was thought and wrote the script according to the instructions and the logical development of the composition of the data